JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 ## Reissue Refreshable Tokens for VCS Roots

-If a VCS root is configured to access Git repositories hosted in Bitbucket Cloud, Bitbucket Server, GitLab or JetBrains Space, the "Authentication Settings" section of this root's settings now displays the **Acquire new** button.
+If a VCS root is configured via TeamCity [connections](configuring-connections.md) to access Git repositories hosted in Azure DevOps, Bitbucket Server, Bitbucket Cloud, GitHub, GitLab or JetBrains Space, the "Authentication Settings" section of this root's settings now displays the **Acquire new** button.
 This button allows you to instantly replace the refreshable token used by the VCS Root with a new token issued for the current user.

 <img src="dk-refreshTokenButton.png" width="706" alt="Reissue Token" />